A National Violence Intervention & Reduction Practice

 Shantay Jackson on a panel at the White House Office of Gun Violence Prevention's 2024 National Convening

 "Offices of Violence Prevention are critical to a jurisdiction's efforts to reduce gun violence — they create sustainable pathways to safety and healing."
+White House Convening

 From the Field

-Working across the country
+Working Across the Country

 Evolve to Lead does the work that comes long before the press conference.